 The French food city hit our radar when gastronomic relatives waxed poetically about eating Volaille de Bresse en Vessie, Paul Bocuse’s infamous dish featuring a chicken cooked in a pig’s bladder, at the late chef’s Lyon restaurant.
 Two of America’s greatest French chefs, George Perrier and Daniel Boulud also hail from Lyon.

 We made our first pilgrimage to Lyon in 2012 and later returned for a month in 2016.
 That wasn’t enough – hence our third visit in 2019 and our most recent visit in 2021.
 Phew!

 We weren’t the first to fall for Lyon’s culinary charms and we won’t be the last.
 The city lives and breathes French cuisine at all levels from its market named after the late Chef Bucose to its finest restaurants.
 For us, though, the best way to eat in Lyon is in the middle.

 The city has a slew of casual restaurants called bouchons that serve homemade comfort food like Quenelle de Brochet, Pâté en Croûte and Salade Lyonniase, the city’s namesake salad with frisée, lardons and a poached egg.
 These bouchons are the heart of the city’s food scene and where we made valuable contacts that opened the city’s culinary doors for us.

 The city also has a growing community of young chefs pushing the culinary envelope without big staffs or big price tags.
-Dining at modern Lyon restaurants like La Bijouterie and Les Apothicaires provides a sneak peak into the bright future of French cuisine.
+Dining at modern Lyon restaurants like Les Apothicaires provides a sneak peak into the bright future of French cuisine.